-The Cooperative Science and Monitoring Initiative (CSMI) is a joint United States and Canadian effort implemented under the Science Annex of the Agreement.
-CSMI provides managers with the science and monitoring information necessary to make management decisions on each Great Lake.
+Table 15: Selected principles and approaches found in the Agreement the science and monitoring information necessary to make management decisions on each Great Lake.
 CSMI follows a five-year rotating cycle in which one lake undergoes intensive investigation each year.
 The emphasis on a single lake per year allows for coordination of science and monitoring activities focusing on the information needs of lakewide management for the particular lake.
-The current 5-year CSMI cycle for Lake Huron is depicted in Figure 26.
+The current 5-year CSMI cycle for Lake Huron is depicted in Figure 25.
 Previous Lake Huron intensive field years took place in 2017 and 2012.